Ji-Hwan Bae Player Props: Pirates vs. Rockies

-Ji-Hwan Bae -- batting .219 with a double, a home run, two walks and four RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Colorado Rockies, with Kyle Freeland on the hill, on April 17 at 8:40 PM ET.
+On Tuesday, Ji-Hwan Bae (.219 batting average in his past 10 games, with a double, a home run, two walks and six RBI) and the Pittsburgh Pirates play the Colorado Rockies, whose starting pitcher will be Jose Urena.
+First pitch is at 8:40 PM ET.

+He had a one-hit showing in his last game (1-for-4) against the Rockies.

 Ji-Hwan Bae Game Info & Props vs. the Rockies